muitsfriday/linebot-todos/README.md

 - TODOS_COLL todo database table/collction name.
 - EDIT_URI url bot use to send when edit command called.
 - PORT port that your want to run (no need to set on Heroku).
+- REDIS_URL Tell service to clear redis's cache when new task has added.

 ### Deploy on Heroku